-Parkinson’s disease is a movement disorder which occurs due to the damage of the nerve cells in the brain for a prolonged period.
-As a result, the affected person will have difficulty to perform even simple tasks such as walking, talking or writing, affecting the quality of life.
+Parkinson’s disease is a movement disorder that occurs due to the damage of the nerve cells in the brain for a prolonged period.
+As a result, the affected person will have difficulty performing even simple tasks such as walking, talking, or writing, affecting the quality of life.
 Though Parkinson’s disease cannot be cured, medications prescribed by the doctor may reduce the symptoms associated with the condition.

 Below symptoms are commonly noticed in patients with Parkinson’s disease:

 Consult the doctor if the above-mentioned symptoms of Parkinson’s disease are noticed.
 Only a doctor can diagnose the exact condition and rule out the other causes.

 Parkinson’s disease results due to the degeneration of nerve cells in a part of the brain called substantia nigra.
 Consequently, a chemical substance known as dopamine is not produced in sufficient quantities.
 This chemical is vital for the movement of various body parts and a reduction in its levels produces the symptoms of PD.
 The exact cause of this degeneration of nerve cells is not clear yet?

 Advancing age (especially after 60 years) increases the risk of developing Parkinson’s disease.
 However, PD can develop at any age.
 The other factors which make a person more prone to develop PD are: